TeamGraphix/graphix/docs/source/tutorial.rst

     :scale: 60 %
     :alt: pattern visualization after standarziation

-The command sequence is now much clear and note that the byproduct commands now only apply to output nodes (3, 7).
+The command sequence is now simpler and note that the most byproduct commands now apply to output nodes (3, 7).
 This reveals the graph structure of the resource state which we can inspect:

 .. code-block:: python